dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 dependent on the government!
 Ugh they make me so mad!!!

 All of this corrosive, counter-productive activity spiked around 2011 around the same time the Occupy protests started going down.
-I don't know what's driving it, but it's getting a little hard to ignore.
+That's when I really noticed it happening and first could ever associate it with the left.
+I believe that, in my own life, the seeds were sown in 2010 at the latest.
+It seems like the continuation and growth of secret repressive reprogramming programs in this country that could be traced back to the early Cold War.
+I don't know what's driving it out of nowhere, but it's getting a little hard to ignore and I think there's some runaway faction in the left that seized control of the totalitarian machinery created by Bush in response to 9/11.

-That disease is probably going to have to be a real thing though.
+Back to that disease.
+It's probably going to have to be a real thing though.
 Like ...
 I donno, let's just say Zika.
 Now the interesting thing about Zika is that it didn't occur until after we went down to South America, played God and tried to destroy the population of Dengue fever carrying mosquitoes...

 **This is your friendly reminder that, as much as it seems that I have leaked, I really do have cards to play until the end of time.
 So at